Spectral Concentration at the Edge of Stability: Information Geometry of Kernel Associative Memory: The Edge of Stability

 \subsection{Maximal Curvature at the Ridge}

 The local curvature of the statistical manifold is quantified by the largest eigenvalue of the FIM, $\lambda_{\max}(G)$.
-In gradient descent dynamics, the stability of the update steps is constrained by this curvature; excessively sharp curvature can destabilize the learning process (Edge of Stability~\cite{Cohen2021}).
+In gradient descent dynamics, the stability of the update steps is constrained by this curvature; excessively sharp curvature can destabilize the learning process, a phenomenon known as the \textit{Edge of Stability}~\cite{Cohen2021}.
+We refer to the Ridge as an ``Edge of Stability'' in this context, not as a new dynamical phase, but as a geometric boundary characterized by the maximal sensitivity encoded in the Fisher Information Matrix.

 \textbf{Observation 2 (Criticality):} Our phase diagram analysis (Fig.~\ref{fig:eos_diagram}) reveals that $\lambda_{\max}(G)$ is maximized exactly on the Ridge.
-While in the local regime (top region), the curvature is relatively small ($\log_{10} \lambda_{\max} \approx -1.2$), on the Ridge, it reaches values orders of magnitude higher ($\log_{10} \lambda_{\max} \approx 1.5$), indicating the formation of extremely sharp attractors.
-Crucially, immediately beyond the Ridge (in the global regime, bottom right), the value drops precipitously ($\log_{10} \lambda_{\max} < -8.0$).
+While in the local regime (top region), the curvature is relatively small ($\log_{10} \lambda_{\max} \approx -1.2$), on the Ridge, it reaches significantly higher values ($\log_{10} \lambda_{\max} > 1.0$), indicating the formation of extremely sharp attractors.
+Crucially, immediately beyond the Ridge (in the global regime, bottom right), the value drops precipitously ($\log_{10} \lambda_{\max} < -6.0$).
 This corresponds to a phase where the learning saturates ($p_\mu \to 0$ or $1$), causing the Fisher information to vanish due to the vanishing gradients of the sigmoid function.
 Thus, the Ridge represents the critical boundary where the system maximizes geometric curvature to the limit allowed before information collapse occurs.